 Authentication Timeout

-- Firewall blocking RADIUS: Verify UDP ports 1812 and 1813 are open from the AP network to the RADIUS server.
+- Firewall blocking RADIUS: Verify the assigned RADIUS UDP ports are open from the AP network to the RADIUS server.
 If using RadSec, ensure TCP 2083 is open

 - Wrong NAS IP: If Dynamic RADIUS Proxy is disabled, each AP sends requests from its own IP.
 Either enable Dynamic RADIUS Proxy or register all AP IPs in IronWiFi